Alleged Fraudulent Activity in SAM - Updated June 11, 2018

 These proactive steps include requiring submission of an original, signed notarized letter identifying the authorized Entity Administrator for the entity associated with the Data Universal Numbering System (DUNS) number.
 GSA posted instructions for domestic entities and instructions for international entities for easy reference.
 This requirement went into effect on March 22, 2018, for new entities registering in SAM and went into effect on April 27, 2018, for existing registrations being updated or renewed in SAM.
 Changes are coming to this process on June 11, 2018, for Federal Assistance only entities and on June 29, 2018, for all entities.

 Who was impacted?

 Entities with registrations that appeared to be impacted were notified.
 Instructions were provided explaining how to validate registration information and how to reactivate the registration.
-In addition, entities whose bank account information for Electronic Fund Transfer (EFT) changed within the last year were notified.
+In addition, entities whose bank account information for Electronic Fund Transfer (EFT) changed within the 12 months prior to March 2018 were notified.
 Although not associated with suspicious activity, these entities are required to validate their registration information, particularly their EFT information.

 What is an entity?

 In SAM, you, your company, business, or organization is referred to as an “entity.”
 Individuals register themselves or their entity to do business with the U.S. Federal Government by completing the registration process in SAM.

 What should entities registered in SAM do to protect themselves and confirm that their bank account information has not been changed?